Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 **Saber Khani**.
 “Drilling and Dissent: A Field-Theoretic Analysis of Oil-Driven Protests Across Countries, 2005–2019.”
 Manuscript ready for submission.

 **Saber Khani** and Mohammad Ali Kadivar.
 “Compliance on Campus: Universities and Pro-government Mobilization in Autocratic Regimes.”
 Manuscript ready for submission.

+Mohammad Ali Kadivar and **Saber Khani**.
+"Wartime Losses and Political Gains: State-Led Mobilization Through War Memorials in Iran."
+Manuscript ready for submission.

+Mohammad Ali Kadivar, **Saber Khani**, Vahid Abedini, and Samira Barzin.
+“The Contingency of Structures: Triggers and the Social Geography of Revolutionary Episodes in Iran 2018 - 2022.”
+Manuscript ready for submission.

 ## Media Coverage